NuGet/docs.microsoft.com-nuget/docs/create-packages/native-files-in-net-packages.md

 ## Understanding NuGet package asset selection

-There are three types of assets in a NuGet file that are most relevant to this scenario, compile, runtime, and native assets.
+There are three types of assets in a NuGet file that are most relevant to this scenario: compile, runtime, and native assets.
 For a complete list of asset types, see the docs on [controlling dependency assets in `PackageReference` projects](../consume-packages/Package-References-in-Project-Files.md#controlling-dependency-assets).

 |Asset type|Short Description|